grnt7/grnt7/README.md

 ## Selected Work

 ### Property SAAS
-Short description explaining what sleek real estate platform where homebuyers can browse listings, save favorites, and contact agents, while real estate professionals can manage their portfolio through a dedicated dashboard. does and why it matters.
+Sleek real estate platform where homebuyers can browse listings, save favorites, and contact agents, while real estate professionals can manage their portfolio through a dedicated dashboard. does and why it matters.
 `Cursor` · `Sanity` · `Clerk billing` · `Mapbox`

 ### Indeed_Clone "Jobly-Job-App"